Frank T. McAndrew, Ph.D.

 Frank McAndrew is the Cornelia H. Dudley Professor of Psychology at Knox College where he twice received the Philip Green Wright-Lombard College Prize for Distinguished Teaching as well as the Caterpillar Faculty Achievement Award.
 He was also nominated for the prestigious CASE U.S. Professor of the Year Award.
 McAndrew's book on Environmental Psychology (1993) has been translated into several languages and is recognized as a classic text in the history of that discipline.

 Professor McAndrew is well-known as a purveyor of psychological science to lay audiences.
-His blog at Psychology Today Magazine and his other op-ed articles have attracted over twenty-five million readers, and many of his essays have been featured in textbooks and online teaching resources.
-One of them even appeared in the playbill of a play performed at the Vaudeville Theatre on London's West End.
+His blog at Psychology Today Magazine and his other op-ed articles have attracted over twenty-five million readers, and one of his essays even appeared in the playbill of a play performed at the Vaudeville Theatre on London's West End.

 On April 9, 2016, Frank's creepiness research was featured as the "trending topic of the day" on NBC's TODAY Show, and his research on gossip was similarly highlighted by this same program in 2007.